14 Stances of Highly Effective Product Owners

 STANCE #10 - CHIEF CLARIFYING OFFICER

-Once the team starts sprinting, the primary stance of an Effective Product Owner would be to offer clarifications and context that might help the Development Team make informed decisions.
-The Product Owner's clarifications should give the Development Team a decision making framework that enables them to make decisions.
-This can help prevent an unhealthy dependence between the Development Team and the Product Owner, freeing up more of the Product Owner's energies for more strategic challenges.
+Once the team starts sprinting, the primary stance of an Effective Product Owner would be to offer clarifications and context that might help the Developers make informed decisions.
+The Product Owner's clarifications should give the Developers a decision making framework that enables them to make decisions.
+This can help prevent an unhealthy dependence between the Developers and the Product Owner, freeing up more of the Product Owner's energies for more strategic challenges.

 - Stance #10 - Chief Clarifying Officer